snarfed/granary/README.md

 ---

 ### 1.8 - unreleased

+WARNING: this release upgrades to google-api-python-client 1.6.2, which has a bug in our usage of the Google+ API, google-api-python-client#350, that's fixed by unreleased (but merged) PR google-api-python-client#376.
+Wait until that fix is released, and then bump our google-api-python-client version here, before releasing 1.8!

+In the meantime, I've patched [this http.py](https://raw.githubusercontent.com/mgilson/google-api-python-client/2b98e6149cc108574aef26b0a22aad15ba48f0e7/googleapiclient/http.py) from google-api-python-client@2b98e6149cc108574aef26b0a22aad15ba48f0e7 into granary (and Bridgy).

 * Twitter:
     * Bug fix for creating replies, favorites, or retweets of video URLs, e.g. https://twitter.com/name/status/123/video/1 .
     * Bug fix for parsing favorites HTML to handle a small change on Twitter's side.